-If you can solve the task in your own way, you can start working without reading the instructions.
-Students who can not perform the experiment can try to predict the result of the experiment without measurements - this is also accepted as a solution.
+If you can solve the task in your own way, you could start working without reading the instructions.
+Students who can not perform the experiment may try to predict the result of the experiment without measurements - this is also accepted as a solution.